F4bioo/Tourtip/README.md

 6. Create a new Pull Request to the `develop` branch.

 ## License
-Tourtip is licensed under the MIT License.
+Tourtip is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for more information.